Erlkonig-codes/Erlkonig-codes/README.md

 - 👋 Hi, I’m @ZenitsuDev
 - 👀 I’m interested in Programming and Hardware things...
 I also love Linux
 - 🌱 I’m currently learning Rust and Vala because I want to make Linux apps that are competitive against their Windows and OS X counterparts.
-- 💞️ I’m looking to collaborate on Gtk Applications to make very useful apps
+- 💞️ I’m looking to collaborate on Gtk Applications to make very useful apps, specifically elementary os apps, because I love elementary os
 - 📫 You can just message me anywhere

 <!---